 - 1. Course descriptions or syllabi (preferred).
 Note that the Academic Senate does not allow 199 courses in the GS program.
 Topics courses are discouraged because of logistical challenges. - 2.
 How academic content relates to chosen location and how the site will be utilized in course. - 3.
 Preliminary list of program excursions and cultural visits.
 Rank in order of importance.
 As a guideline, many Global Seminars have 1 overnight excursion, a 1 to 3-day excursion, and multiple excursions in the host city.
 You have flexibility here, but within reasonable budgetary constraints.
 Revisions may be needed in consultation with Jim Galvin and the study abroad provider.
-Excursions must directly relate to the course material and be academic in their focus.

-- 4. Instructors' international experience (teaching, research, travel etc.), group leadership, and language skills relevant to the chosen site.
-Please include your CV. - 5.
+Excursions must directly relate to the course material and be academic in their focus. - 4.
+Instructors' international experience (teaching, research, travel etc.), group leadership, and language skills relevant to the chosen site.
+Please include vour CV. - 5.
 Detail how you will assess student performance in the class (e.g., readings, group projects, exams, presentations, papers, journaling). - 6.
 Do the courses you are proposing to teach have prerequisites?
 If so, please list them. - 7.
 We follow the standard UCSD procedure for course approvals.
 Please indicate if your department or unit has special course approval processes and timeline.
 You will be responsible for identifying these and notifying the Global Seminar team in writing in this proposal. - 8.
 Clearly indicate the summer session for your seminar.
-Choose either Summer Session I (July 3-August 5) or Summer Session II (August 7-September 9).
-If a cultural activity or other event occurs which may require a different summer timeline, please indicate this.
-Note however that you must maintain the five-week length of the program.
-There can be no guarantee that we can accommodate a specific timeline given in-country circumstances. - 9.
+Choose either Summer Session I (July 1-August 3) or Summer Session II (August 5-September 7).
+Strong preference is given for summer session I proposals due to many logistical conflicts that occur with Summer Session II because of different academic calendars abroad. - 9.
 Students are expected to have 120 hours of work for EACH five-week course.
 Of this, 30-40 hours (6-8 hours per week) must be direct contact hours for each course.
 Excursions are counted as follows: two hours of excursion are equivalent to one hour of classroom instruction.
 Please be sure to incorporate this into your planning.
 If applicable, please note labs, performances, and field work in addition to lecture and excursions. - 10.
 List the anticipated weekly class schedule, e.g., Monday-Thursday 9:00 a.m.- 1:00 p.m. - 11.
 Not all facilities overseas are equipped to the same standards as UCSD.
 We ask that faculty members be flexible in their use of technology and labs.
 Please have alternatives in mind.
 Also, not all sites provide access to extensive library facilities in English, so consider how you would bring course materials for students.
-This might include a CD or thumb drive with articles, a website, or a photocopy packet.
+This might include a CD or thumb drive with articles, a website, or a photocopy

+- packet.
 Reliable high-speed internet is not available in many locations.
 List any other equipment or resources needed for your course.
 These may not be available at every site. - 12.
 If you are aware of departmental or other scholarship resources for students who will enroll in the Global Seminar, please include them.
 Be sure to list the amounts of the scholarship. - 13.
 Clearly indicate if you are willing to teach a virtual version of the Global Seminar if the pandemic requires cancellation of the on-site seminar.
 If so, then in a separate document please include a proposal for the virtual activities, speakers, and academic excursions.

-Locations for Summer 2023
+Locations for Summer 2024